-Electrical stimulation can help with the circulation of blood, lymph & water
+TENS electrical stimulation will help with the circulation of blood, lymph and fluids

 Compromised blood flow (poor circulation) is the restriction of blood to certain parts of the body.

 The blood circulation system is the prime method of getting needed oxygen and nutrients to the cells of the body.
 If blood flow in an area is poor then the cells will find it very difficult to get all of the energy and food nutrients they need to enable the body to operate in a healthy manner.

 Poor circulation can be very unpleasant.
 If it isn't treated, it can lead to a lifetime of discomfort and even more serious problems.